 Below, we delve into the history of the CD and its evolution.

-The story of the CD started way back in 1957 with experiments involving the rudimentary video disc by the Italian Antonio Rubbiani that stimulated an entire generation of scientists to think along the lines of digital technology.
+The story of the CD started way back in 1957 with experiments involving the rudimentary video disc by the Italian Antonio Rubbiani, that stimulated an entire generation of scientists to think along the lines of digital technology.

-Almost 12 years after this, Philips started work on the Audio Long Play (ALP) disc that used the laser technology and which rivalled the traditional analogue vinyl records.
+Almost 12 years after this, Philips started work on the Audio Long Play (ALP) disc that used the laser technology and which rivaled the traditional analogue vinyl records.
 The ALP discs played for longer times and occupied less space than their vinyl counterparts.

 However, in 1978, the project took off on a more serious note and Philips launched the Compact Disc Project.
-The aim of the Compact Disc Project was the new format would eventually replace both the analogue video equipment and the Compact Cassette Tape.
+The aim of the Compact Disc Project was for the new format to eventually replace both the analogue video equipment and the Compact Cassette Tape.
 Both were popular technologies at the time, that had been in use and established for a good many years.

-The name for the project (decided in 1977), Compact Disc Project, was chosen by Philips with the hope that it would bring to peoples’ mind, the Compact Cassette’s success.
+The name for the project (decided in 1977), Compact Disc Project, was chosen by Philips with the hope that it would bring to peoples’ minds, the Compact Cassette’s success.
 Philips, by then, had started paying more heed to the work done by its digital audio research department.
 All this research into the project led to a very interesting juncture.

 Engineers at Philips concentrated on the physical design of the disc: how the laser would read off the information from the pits and lands on the disc surface.
-Sony’s digital technology specialists worked on the analogue to digital conversion circuit design with emphasis on encoding of the digital signals and design of the error correction code.
+Sony’s digital technology specialists worked on the analogue to digital conversion circuit design, with emphasis on the encoding of the digital signals and design of the error correction code.